As an entrepreneur, you should take the time to understand what are the methods of valuation.

 Then, each year, compare the worth from the year before and measure its growth and losses.
 Look for where there is room for improvement and work on them for the year ahead.

 Choose from the different methods of valuation and find the one that works for your startup.
-Are you in the pre-revenue phase?
+Are you in the per-revenue phase?
 Are there various competitors in the market to compare your business to?

 When determining your company’s worth, it is easy to be biased, so hire an outside professional business appraiser to get the most accurate valuations.